-A few years back, my very first solo trip was to Tokyo.
+A few years back, Tokyo became the destination for my very first solo trip.
 That trip made me fall in love with solo travel, changing me in more ways than one.
-Where or what really lies the magic of the capital city in this Land of the Rising Sun?
-Today I’ll give you 15 reasons why I think Tokyo is the perfect destination for anyone’s solo trip.
+Where or what really lies the magic of the capital city in Japan?
+Today, I’ll give you 15 reasons why I think Tokyo is the perfect destination for anyone’s solo trip.

 1. Tokyo is simply SO DIFFERENT!

 No matter where you come from, Tokyo will be really different from your hometown.
-I come from a very modern city, and even then, visiting Tokyo for the third/fourth/fifth time was still eye-opening in different ways.
-Tokyo’s madness and the Japanese culture will make your solo trip a very distinct memory.
+I come from a very modern city (Singapore), and even then, visiting Tokyo for the third/fourth/fifth time was still eye-opening in different ways.
+Tokyo’s madness and the Japanese culture will make your solo trip to the Land of the Rising Sun a very distinct memory.

 2. Tokyo is generally a very safe city.

-As always, low crime doesn’t mean no crime.
+As always, low crime doesn’t mean no crime happens.
 It’s never a good idea to walk alone late at night at dark, secluded places.
-Danger lurks in darkness, just like everywhere else.

 3. Shinjuku Station is crazy and you gotta experience it for yourself.

 When I try to briefly explain to people about Shinjuku’s location in relation to nearby hotspots like Harajuku and Shibuya, I use “City Hall MRT Station in Singapore” as an example.
 However, I’m not sure if anyone can ever visualize it in a befitting way.
 At Shinjuku Station, there are more than 200 exits.
 The station serves 3.6 million passengers a day.
-Shinjuku station is soooOooo huge and sooOooOo deep inside, I was amazed how long it took me to walk to the platform to take a train to Kamakura for a day trip.
+Shinjuku station is soooOooo huge and sooOooOo deep inside, I was amazed how long it took me to walk to the correct platform to for the train to Kamakura for a day trip.
+Like, just how BIG is this station actually?

 4. You just need to take the train for your public transport.

 Tokyo’s train system is so well-covered and efficient, you’ll only need to use the train to get anywhere, as long as you manage to figure out the routes somehow (you will).
-The train station is also famous for being really on time.
+The trains are also notorious for being really on time.

 If however, you head to the outlying areas such as Kamakura or Nikko, they have their own transport systems such as monorails and buses.
 Never underestimate just how huge Tokyo is!